demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

     1. Under *Incident Type*, select the relevant incident type, as follows:
         - for the Workday incoming mapper, add the field to the IAM - Sync User incident type.
         - for Okta, Active Directory, ServiceNow, GitHub and the rest of the IAM integrations, add the field to the UserProfile incident type in both the incoming and outgoing mappers.
-    1. Map the new field you have created to the field in schema.
+    1. Map the new field you have created to the field in the schema.
 For purposes of this example, we have mapped the Sample-Field-IAM field to the employee number.
     1. Repeat this process for each additional field and save the mapper.
     1. Repeat this process for all of the mappers.
 For example:
         - Workday incoming mapper
         - Okta incoming and outgoing mappers
         - Active Directory incoming and outgoing mappers